Account settings menu hosts the primary settings of the account.

-Traffic from listed IP-addresses is ignored and not processed by Nosto.
+Traffic from listed IP-addresses is ignored in traffic related statistics.
 Browser sessions or generally visitors from blacklisted addresses are still visible in live feed in dashboard, but the traffic is ignored and excluded in the background.
 Supports only individual addresses not address-ranges.
 In the example image above, traffic from address 220.127.116.11 would be ignored.

 This means that all the features will work normally.
-For example abandoned cart emails will be sent normally, orders will be registered normally, but the statistics (and billing) will not be affected.
+For example abandoned cart emails will be sent normally, orders will be registered normally, but the visit related statistics (and billing) will not be affected.